alexanderkiel/lens-app/README.md

 ## Architecture

-Lens as a system consists of one frontend web application and various backend services and so follows the principle of a [microservice architecture][1].
+Lens as a system consists of one frontend web application and various backend services and so follows the style of a [microservice architecture][1].

 The frontend application Lens App is build after the principles described in [Static Apps][2].
 Lens App is written in [ClojureScript][3] which is compiled to